Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: Introduction

 In general, RL offers the opportunity to use non-differentiable functions as rewards \shortcite{ranzato16}.
 Examples include chemistry \shortcite{vanhaelen20} and dialogue systems \shortcite{young13}.
-We believe that RL is a promising solution for designing efficient and effective generative AI system.
+We believe that RL is a promising solution for designing efficient and effective generative AI systems.
 In this article, we will explore this research space, which is, after all, largely unexplored.
-In particular, the contributions of this work can be summarized as follows: we first survey the current state of the art at the interface (and intersection) between generative AI and RL; we then discuss the opportunities and challenges related to the application of RL to generative AI research, outlining a potential research agenda for the coming years.
+In particular, the contributions of this work can be summarized as follows: we first survey the current state of the art at the interface (and intersection) between generative AI and RL.
+We systematize the existing literature according to three classes of applications, namely RL as an alternative way for generation with the goal of approximating outputs in the domain of interest as best as possible; as a way for generating outputs while concurrently maximizing quantifiable metrics or indicators; and, finally, as a way of embedding desired characteristics, which cannot be easily captured by means of an objective function, into the generative process.
+We then discuss the future opportunities and challenges of each category, outlining a potential research agenda for the coming years.

 Several works have already surveyed deep generative learning (e.g., \shortciteR{franceschelli21,foster23}), deep reinforcement learning (e.g., \shortciteR{lazaridis20,sutton18}), its societal impacts \shortcite{whittlestone21}, and applications of RL for specific generative domains (e.g., \shortciteR{fernandes23}).
 To the best of our knowledge, this is the first survey on the applications (and implications) of RL applied to generative deep learning.